 The DOC EERA noted that the December 3, 2014 comments from Gruenhagen et.al. was the only filing to allege specific violations.
-The DOC EERA evaluated each of the alleged violations in their comments and drew conclusions and/or provided options for the Commission to consider.
+The DOC EERA evaluated each of the alleged violations (not repeated here, staff refers Commission to the DOC EERA comments) and drew conclusions and/or provided options for the Commission to consider.